kaung-min-khant/kaung-min-khant/README.md

 ## 👩‍💻 About Me

-I'm a passionate technophile currently majoring in Mathematics-Computer Science and Business Economicsat University of California, San Diego.
+I'm a passionate technophile currently majoring in Mathematics-Computer Science and Business Economics at University of California, San Diego.

 ## 🎓 Education